OpenHistoricalDataMap/Preselected-Rendering/README.md

 This project is a proof of concept.
 It aims to use mapnik 2 to render data under certain conditions mapnik itself has no concept of.
 In our case this condition is time ([OHDM-Project](https://github.com/OpenHistoricalDataMap)).
 To ensure simple usage, the goal was to change as little as possible about mapnik and the original stylesheets.

-- To read about the concept and example-implementation, please refer to LINK.
+- To read about the concept and example-implementation, please refer to [here](https://github.com/OpenHistoricalDataMap/Preselected-Rendering/wiki/Concept).
 - The installation guide is found [here](https://github.com/OpenHistoricalDataMap/Preselected-Rendering/wiki/Deployment).

 ## Files and Directories